-Whether you’re a larger or a lean progressive organization, you may be thinking of ways to increase your impact but need more time, money, or people power to accomplish it.
-So, remember you don’t have to do it alone.
-The odds are, you are not the only stakeholder, and other organizations want to achieve the same (or similar) outcome as you.
-Coalition building allows you and other organizations to pool your resources (time, money, people) to make a bigger impact.
+As a progressive organization, you may want to effect change but lack the time, money, or political power to accomplish this on your own.
+But odds are, you aren’t the only stakeholder, and other organizations want to achieve the same outcome as you.
+Coalition building allows you and other organizations to pool resources.
 Working together, groups can accomplish much more than each could alone.
 Coalitions allow groups to broaden their network, achieve more power, build credibility, pool and conserve resources, and share information (strategies, experiences, connections, etc.).

 In addition to that, we all know that relationships are key to organizing and making change.
 The more trust you’re able to build with allied groups and organizations, the more likely they will be to join up with you on the next effort.
 If your organization is also playing the long game, then coalition building is definitely for you because it will allow you to continually build upon and increase your access to resources to ultimately help you increase your impact and achieve your larger mission and goals.